spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 ---
-title: "Packs and Profiles"
+title: "VM Packs and Profiles"
-metaTitle: "Packs and Profiles"
+metaTitle: "VM Packs and Profiles"
 metaDescription: "Learn about components of the Spectro VM Dashboard integrated pack"
 icon: " "
 hideToC: false